juice-shop/pwning-juice-shop/part1/happy-path.md

 This menu is obviously only available when you are logged in with your user account.

+ℹ️ We will cover only a fraction of the available functionality from the user menu in the following sub-sections.
+It is recommended to explore the rest on your own before diving into any hacking exercises.

 ![User Menu](/part1/img/user-menu.png)

 #### User Profile